 - Copper exterior heats, cools quickly for precise temperature control.

-- Contoured, stainless stick handles remain cool and provide comfortable grip.
+- Contoured, stainless stick handles remain cool and provide a comfortable grip.

 3. Calphalon Copper Cookware Set